Sleep - Insomnia –

 healthy.

-Developing regular and consistent sleep and waking times, eliminating
+Creating regular and consistent sleep and waking times, eliminating

-alcohol, nicotine and heavy meals 6 hours before going to bed, avoiding
+alcohol, nicotine and heavy meals 6 hours before going to bed; avoiding

 daytime naps, incorporating bedtime rituals such as a hot bath or light